PoseGravity: Pose Estimation from Points and Lines with Axis Prior: Proofs

-The distance squared from a point to a line is the original loss function scaled by a constant.
-Therefore, minimizing the distance (and thereby distance squared) minimizes the loss function.
-As the line is assumed to not intersect the unit circle, the point on the circle closest to the line is the loss-minimizing solution.
-Obtaining $l$ from conic decomposition, this solution can be simply calculated as:
+Assuming $q_1^2+q_2^2 \neq 0$, the squared distance is simply the original loss function scaled by a constant.
+Therefore, minimizing the distance (and thereby distance squared) to the projective line in the $x{\text -}y$ plane minimizes the loss function.
+As there are no exact solutions, the line does not intersect the unit circle, so the point on the circle closest to the line is the loss-minimizing solution.
+This solution can be simply calculated as:

-If $a = b = 0$, the conic does not exist in the $x{\text -}y$ plane, and a unique loss-minimizing solution cannot be found.